Post-Montgomery Playbook

 Webhook notifications when a carrier on your panel crosses a threshold.
 You act — document the decision (continued use with justification, or removal).
 Either way, it's documented.

-The math
+The math at every scale

 Without documented vetting